Ms R McFarlane

 Our teaching approaches

 We have developed a calculation policy that ensures all pupils are well equipped with progressive, efficient strategies for the 4 operations, relevant to the age and stage at which they are working.
-Take a look at what your child will be leaning to do this year by clicking here: Calculations Policy 2016 – 2017
+Take a look at what your child will be leaning to do by clicking here: Calculations Policy 2016 – 2017

 Models and images